 2. Hit the Trail

-For a longer outing, there’s Promised Land State Park, just a few miles from the lake.
+For a longer outing, there’s Promised Land State Park, about eight miles from the lake.
 Perched on the Pocono Plateau, the park features nearly 50 miles of hiking trails to explore, like the trek to Bruce Lake, a sprawling, glacial tarn.
 From Promised Land State Park, hikers and runners can also explore the extensive trail system in the adjacent Delaware State Forest.

 3. Drop a Line

 While Lake Wallenpaupack is known to harbor exceptionally hefty smallmouth bass, there are plenty of other enticing fish lurking beneath the surface as well, including largemouth bass, yellow perch, and channel catfish.
 The Pennsylvania Fish and Boat Commission also stocks the lake with walleye, striped bass, and brown trout.
-Lake Wallenpaupack is also an ideal place to introduce youngsters to fishing, and the Lake Wallenpaupack Visitors Center even offers a Fishing Tackle Loaner Program, which allows visiting anglers to borrow gear free of charge.
+Lake Wallenpaupack is also an ideal place to introduce youngsters to fishing.

 For anglers aiming to hook a legendary lake fish, local guiding services also offer trips.
 In Hawley, Ray’s Charter Guide Service specializes is bass fishing, and offers outings for pros and first-time anglers.